 Exteriors tend to lighten colors even more, so Accessible Beige turns into a greige off-white in the natural daylight.
 I love how the below exterior correlates with the stone to create a monochromatic look.
 The window trim in black gives a beautiful contrast against the Accessible Beige painted brick.

 Accessible Beige can also work on exterior trim for a lighter contrast against darker main body colors.
-Try Dovetail or Urbane Bronze to juxtapose against Accessible Beige on your exterior home project!
+For example, try Dovetail or Urbane Bronze to juxtapose against Accessible Beige on your exterior home project!

-In conclusion, Accessible Beige has so much potential as a neutral for interiors and exteriors.
-If you are considering Accessible Beige, the best way to find out if it is right for your space, is to grab a Peel & Stick Paint Sample and test it out.
+Accessible Beige has so much potential as a neutral for all spaces and if you are considering it, the best way to find out if it is right for your space, is to grab a Peel & Stick Paint Sample and test it out.
 Our paint samples are handed painted with 2 coats of the real Sherwin-Williams color and are perfect for sampling color before you take the dive into gallons of paint.
-Our Peel and Stick Paint Samples make it easy to have confidence in your paint color choice and will save you time, effort and money while testing colors in your space.
-Get started now with Accessible Beige or one the other awesome colors below!the best way to find out if it is right for your space is to grab a sample and test it out.
-I like to paint large white cardboard so that you can walk around with it and see how it looks in different areas at different times of the day.

 If you are need of some color help check out my Interior and Exterior Color Consultation packages.
 I also have many different eDesign packages for all your interior needs.
 And for those DIYers check out my eBook on how to select paint colors for your home.